I have a lot of feelings about this blog post today. One is hunger because this Panini is just really super delish.

 Here’s the lemon basil.
-I want a bouquet of this shit on my wedding day.
+I want a bouquet of this magic herb on my wedding day.

-Not only will I look beautiful carrying the basil bouquet, I will smell amazing.
+Not only will I look beautiful carrying the basil bouquet, but I will also smell amazing.

 I know.
 It’s gonna be one lucky guy that finally snags me.

 Quick tip: Don’t roast the garlic.
 Peel a clove or two and heat it in a skillet.

 Once it’s soft and toasty, chop it up and mix it into this fake aioli!

 Sorry, I was wearing really short shorts yesterday.

 OH, and that’s a baby eggplant.
 It works better because it’s teeny.

 You can’t see it but there’s aioli under that spinach.